 Testing the theory

-A few years ago, Professor Ashworth had a ‘eureka’ moment – spotting the potential of using PARP inhibitors to treat people with cancer caused by faulty BRCA genes.
-And some impressive experiments showed that cancer cells with faulty BRCA genes grown in the lab were many times more sensitive to the cell-killing effects of PARP inhibitors than healthy cells.
+A few years ago, Professor Ashworth teamed up with Cancer Research UK-funded scientist Professor Steve Jackson, whose company KuDOS was making molecules that could block DNA repair processes in cells – including repairs involving a protein called PARP.
+Some impressive experiments showed that cancer cells with faulty BRCA genes grown in the lab were many times more sensitive to the cell-killing effects of PARP inhibitors than healthy cells.

 The same exciting discovery was also made simultaneously by Cancer Research UK’s Professor Nicola Curtin at Newcastle Univeristy, in collaboration with Professor Thomas Helleday then at Sheffield University.